beacon-House/counselling-portal/docs/implementation-progress.md

 5. Metadata record is created in the files table
 6. UI is updated to reflect the new file
 7. Success message is displayed to the user
+8. Cache busting is applied to ensure fresh content

 ### File Organization
 1. Files are associated with a student
-2. Optionally, files can be associated with a specific phase
+2. Optional association with specific phase
-3. Optionally, files can be associated with a specific task
+3. Optional association with specific task
 4. Files can be searched and filtered by these associations
 5. Files are grouped by phase and task for easy browsing
+6. File type icons provide visual cues
+7. Preview generation where supported

 ### Student Context Generation
 1. Fetch student profile, notes, files, and subtasks